eslint/eslint/docs/src/rules/no-async-promise-executor.md

 ## When Not To Use It

 If your codebase doesn't support async function syntax, there's no need to enable this rule.

+## Version

+This rule was introduced in ESLint 5.3.0.